Pricing – and selecting the right package

 If you want to take analytics and accounting one step further, Shopify integrates with Xero and a number of other cloud-based accounting and invoicing apps.

-Shopify launched its POS app and retail package in the UK before it launched its own credit card reader.
+Shopify launched its POS app in the UK before it launched its own credit card reader.
 The app was not of much value then as it did not offer a seamless checkout experience with an integrated card terminal.
 This changed with the Shopify card reader.
-The card machine is the same make used by PayPal Here and formerly iZettle (now upgraded to the iZettle Reader) and accepts chip, contactless and swipe cards.
+The card machine is the same make used by PayPal Here and formerly iZettle (now upgraded to the iZettle Reader 2) and accepts chip, contactless and swipe cards.

 iPad only – or do iPhone and Android work too?